Raxuti333/RVideo/README.md

 ```
 This will automatically create the **db** as well.

-if you wish to run the program "manually" read the contents of **run.sh**
+if you wish to run the program "manually" read the contents of **run.bat**

 you can now access the website from address "http://127.0.0.1:8080"
 if you have changed the port in the **.conf** use it instead of the 8080